 Value of Labor

 One of the biggest mistakes craftspeople and budding entrepreneurs make when figuring out product cost is not including their own labor costs.
 There are two ways you can do this.

 To ensure you're building a proper pricing structure, all of your smaller and less frequent expenses need to be accounted for just the same as those that are larger or more consistent.
-Don't forget to include the costs of building your brand and doing business.
-This can include business cards, wrapping paper, and mailing labels, shipping costs, and more.
+Consider the following cost categories:

 Tip: Keep an eye out for items you can buy in bulk.
 Product or shipping labels can be bought wholesale, as can mailers or boxes and bubble wrap.
 Take a good look at what you ship every package with – those items are typically the best to snag in larger quantities for better pricing.